dialogic-godot/documentation/documentation/layered-portrait.md

 ## 4.2.
 Adding the Layers

 Your layered portrait can have multiple layers.
-We recommend using `Node2D` as grouping layers, and `Sprite` as the actual layers.
+We recommend using `Node2D` as grouping layers, and `Sprite2D` as the actual layers.

+There is no limitation what Node Types you use for your layers.

 This will require some manual work, but it gives you control over how the layers are organized.
 The node paths will be used in the